CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

     { "id": "impale", "cooldown": 5, "min_mul": 1, "max_mul": 3 }
 ]
 ```
-This monster can attempt a grab every ten turns, a leap with a maximum range of 4 every eight and an impale attack with 1-3x damage multiplier every five turns.
+This monster can attempt an acid attack every ten turns, a leap with a maximum range of 4 every eight and an impale attack with 1-3x damage multiplier every five turns.

 ## Hardcoded special attacks